 This command will download the specified version into the current folder.
 Check

 drupal site:new --help or visit the documentation.

-Before you begin, log into your server and navigate to the directory from which you will be serving your Drupal site.
+Log into your server on using ssh and navigate to the directory from which you will be serving your Drupal site.

 cd /var/www/html.
 On a shared server, or a server that hosts multiple domains, the path will be different (try